Vlatombe/literate-plugin/README.md

 # Jenkins Literate Plugin

 This plugin exposes a new project type in Jenkins, the literate multi-branch project.
-This project type expects that the build steps of a job are described in the `README.md` at the root of the project's SCM checkout (just like this file).
-It will look for branches that contain a special marker file (which by default is `.cloudbees.md`) if that file is in the root of a branch, then it will create a sub-project for building that branch.
-The marker file can use one of two different methods to indicate the build steps:
+This project type expects that the build steps of a job are described in a description file at the root of the project's SCM checkout.
+It can be the `README.md` (just like this file) or another file.
+Currently, markdown and yaml are supported.
+It will look for branches that contain a special marker file (which by default starts by `.cloudbees`, so you can use `.cloudbees.md` or `.cloudbees.yml`) if that file is in the root of a branch, then it will create a sub-project for building that branch.

+In Markdown, the marker file can use one of two different methods to indicate the build steps:

 1. An empty marker file indicates that the build steps are defined in `README.md`.
 2. A marker file with content will contain the build steps.

+In Yaml, only 2. is applicable.

 In each case the content will be searched for specific sections.

+## The simplest literate project : Helloworld

+### Markdown

 The first section that contains the word `build` (ignore case, and this default can be changed) will be considered the definition of the build steps.

 The first section that contains the word `environment` (ignore case, and this default can be changed) will be considered the definition of the environments against which the build steps will be verified.

 The simplest literate project, a hello world if you like, would be

     # Hello world literate project

     This is a hello world literate project

     # Build

     Now let's say hello

         echo Hello world

 All the literate code blocks in the `build` section are treated as the actual build steps of the project.

+### Yaml

+The simplest literate project would be written like this :

+    build: echo Hello world

+if we want to use several commands, we can use a list and they will be executed in sequence.

+    build:
+      - echo Hello world
+      - echo Hello you

+## Matrix projects

-If we wanted to have a matrix style project that said hello on multiple operating systems, we could specify an `environments` section, e.g.
+If we wanted to have a matrix style project that said hello on multiple operating systems,

+### Markdown

+we could specify an `environments` section, e.g.

     # Hello world literate project

     This is a hello world literate project

     # Environments

     * `linux`
     * `windows`
     * `osx`

     # Build

     Now let's say hello

         echo Hello world

 We use bullet points to indicate each environment and then in code snippet blocks we provide the node labels/tool installer names that make up the environment to execute on.

+### Yaml

+In Yaml, we would write the same description as :

+    environments:
+      - linux
+      - windows
+      - osx
+    build: echo Hello world

+## Different commands per environment

-This gives rise to the next lession, e.g. how do you handle the build commands being different for different environments (also known as the "Windows problem")
+This gives rise to the next lesson, e.g. how do you handle the build commands being different for different environments (also known as the "Windows problem")

+### Markdown

 Well you just need to provide bullet points in the `build` section with the appropriate code snippets to match the environments to be built, e.g.

     # Hello world literate project

     This is a hello world literate project

     # Environments

     * `linux`
     * `windows`
     * `osx`

     # Build

     * With `windows` we say hello with some quotes

             @echo "Hello world"

     * On `linux` we can say hello like this

             echo 'Hello world'

     * Once we provide any bullet points we must ensure that there are bullet points to match every target environment, so we need to say what happens on `osx`

             echo 'Hello world'

+### Yaml

+    environments:
+      - linux
+      - windows
+      - osx
+    build: echo Hello world

+## Complex environments

 In the environments section you can nest bullets to save having to be verbose

     # Maven and Java

     Lets query the Maven and Java versions on multiple operating systems

     # Environments

     * `linux`
         * `java-1.6`
             * `maven-2.2.1`